IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 The all-in-one configuration also allows you to install CP4WAIOps using custom build by providing specific image catalog and channel.

-Just use the install parameters listed in below table when you create the Argo CD App:
+Just use the install parameters listed in following table when you create the Argo CD App:

 | Parameter                           | Type   | Default Value                             | Description
 | ----------------------------------- |--------|-------------------------------------------|-----------------------------------